MicrosoftDocs/PowerShell-Docs-PSGet/powershell-gallery/powershellget-3.x/Microsoft.PowerShell.PSResourceGet/Update-PSModuleManifest.md

 ### -Guid

 Specifies a unique identifier for the module.
-The GUID can be used to distinguish among modules with the same name.
+The **GUID** is used to distinguish between modules with the same name.

 ```yaml
 Type: System.Guid